Forgot to get solar eclipse glasses? Here's how to DIY a viewer with household items.

 By now, everyone has heard that the rare 2024 total solar eclipse is coming – and it's got people excited.

-While cities brace for traffic, schools brace for absenses and space enthusiasts are planning parties, the glasses that enable safe viewing of the eclipse have become something of a hot commodity.
+While cities brace for traffic, schools brace for absences and space enthusiasts are planning parties, the glasses that enable safe viewing of the eclipse have become something of a hot commodity.

 Peeking directly at the eclipse before it reaches totality without proper eye protection can cause permanent eye damage, experts have warned, making glasses a necessity for safe viewing.
 But, as the day approaches, they may become harder to find.